Ursalink/azure-iot-device-ecosystem/get_started/linux-openwrt-ursalink-ur7X-c.md

 ## 3.2 Running the sample

-### 3.2.1 Use "tftp" command copy files from Ubuntu tftpboot to UR7X device
+### 3.2.1 Use "tftp" command to copy files from the sample's directory on Ubuntu to UR7X device

         tftp -gr ./cmake/iotsdk_linux/iothub_client/samples/iothub_client_sample_amqp/iothub_client_sample_amqp 192.168.2.166